ASaiM/documentation/for-users/data_processing_analysis/taxonomic_assignation/index.rst

 - orders of magnitude speedups compared to existing methods;
 - unambiguous taxonomic assignments;
 - accurate estimation of organismal relative abundance;
-- species-level resolution for bacterial and archaeal organisms.
+- species-level resolution for bacterial and archaea organisms.

 Options: